 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-Latest data for manufacturing PMIs, and for services PMIs for Japan, the euro area and UK are September.
 See also PMIs for other Asia-Pacific economies on slide 57.
 Sources: US Institute for Supply Management; IHS Markit; JP Morgan; Caixin; Refinitiv Datastream.
 Return to "What's New".